Gaya/gaya.pizza/blog/contents/articles/replacing-react-with-preact/index.md

 Another really great win is **compatibility with the IDE** I use most: WebStorm.
 Same as for `eslint` it will still consider `import React from 'react';` to be just React, while in truth it's Preact which get included in your bundle in the end.

+Jason Miller, the author of the library, reached out to me to tell that if you're running a plain Preact without `preact-compat` setup you can also get these benefits by aliasing `react` to `preact` in your WebPack config.
+So that's a *pro-tip* there!

 ## Wrapping up